wcroachie/gamepad-wrapper/readme.txt

 {
   axes    : [

+    /* array of axes organized by their index as mapped to the original gamepad object */

+    { /* example of arbitrary axis object */

-    value     : {number},   // value of the axis/joystick fed from native gamepad object threshold : {number},   // you can define the threshold to the distance each axis should be from its neutral position before triggering the onchange function onchange  : {function}, // fires when the value is above or below the threshold from neutral position ], buttons : [
+      value     : {number},   // value of the axis/joystick fed from native gamepad object threshold : {number},   // you can define the threshold to the distance each axis should be from its neutral position before triggering the onchange function onchange  : {function}, // fires when the value is above or below the threshold from neutral position },

+    /* ...etc */

+  ],
+  buttons : [

     /* array of buttons organized by their index as mapped to the original gamepad object */

-    { /* example of button object */
+    { /* example of arbitrary button object */

       pressed         : {boolean},  // value of the button, whether it is pressed or not, fed from native gamepad object /* pseudo-handlers */
       onpressed       : {function}, // fires when the button is down